gg41825/stress_analysis_social_media/README.md

     * ```python3 -m virtualenv venv``` (create venv)
     * ```source venv/bin/activate``` (activate env)
 * ```pip3 install -r requirements.txt```
+* NOTE: nltk.download('wordnet') need to be run to properly install wordnet, I ran it and manually move the downloaded file to virtual env folder

 # Goal for this project
 to get familiar with NLP libraries